 Make it a goal to apply for a certain number of scholarships each year.
 Merit-based scholarships might be easier to qualify for in the spring and summer terms.

 Choose a Different College

 Consider attending a more affordable college or university.
 Private universities are great, but plenty of excellent state universities can provide you with a quality education at a much more affordable price.
 Switching to a school with in-state tuition will likely save you more than you would have received in Pell Grant money.

 Look into summer school sessions as another way to save on your tuition.
-Some schools will offer lower tuition rates in the summer to encourage students to graduate on time.
-The work load may be different in the summer, and so it is important to research the classes and professors carefully when you sign up.
+Some schools offer lower tuition rates in the summer.
+The workload might be different than during the regular school year, however, so research the classes and professors carefully when you sign up.

 Apply for a Student Loan

 You can apply for a student loan and apply for a Pell Grant as well—you don't have to choose one or the other.
 You can apply for loans even if you ultimately decide not to use them.
 You'll have access to the money if it turns out that you'll need it.

 It might be a good idea to do this for at least your freshmen year because you won't know what kind of job you'll be able to find and maintain while you're in school.

 Try to avoid taking out private student loans because the repayment terms can be more difficult and the interest rate is typically higher.
 Look to the government instead.
 Some federal student loans don't require that you establish a financial need.
 They include the Direct Unsubsidized Loan, and your parents might be able to take out a Direct PLUS Loan.

 Make the most of your college job.
 Try to earn as much as possible in the hours you've set aside to work.
 Working in the summer and saving that money can also help with expenses.